 At the south end of the High Line is the Tiffany & Co.
 Foundation overlook.
 Tiffany & Co. have been major financial backers of the project and as such get recognition in the form of naming the overlook.

 The Overlook itself marks the beginning, or the end of the park and provides great views out over Chelsea and the City beyond.
-The Balcony extends past the last (or First) entrance so ensure you take the time to head right to the end (or Start) of the high line where the tracks were severed to make way for City b
+The Balcony extends past the last (or First) entrance so ensure you take the time to head right to the end (or Start) of the high line where the tracks were severed to make way for the City b

 Diller – Von Furstenberg Sundeck & Water Feature

 This area between 14th and 15th Street was a part of the old railway that used to collect rainwater and was thus decided to install a water feature here along with a sun terrace that allows rest and relaxation while exploring the park.
-This area is very busy during the warm months and getting a seat/longer can be difficult!
+This area is very busy during the warm months and getting a seat/lounger can be difficult!

-The Water feature is subtle and just allows for a cooling of your toes and a touch of interest and intrigue.
+The Water feature is subtle and just allows for cooling of your toes and a touch of interest and intrigue.

 Pershing Square Beams

-At Pershing Square the Walk way has been stripped away showing the structure the elevated railway line was built on.
+At Pershing Square, the Walkway has been stripped away showing the structure the elevated railway line was built on.
 This is a great place to explore and climb about as the walkway descends under the deck height.
 A great place for kids to play.